-- Identifying programming that can add value to the RuralRISE summit.
+- Identify programming that can add value to the RuralRISE summit.

 - Determine speakers that can provide unique insights.

-- Volunteer as the event in various roles.
+- Volunteer at the event in various roles.

 - Identify potential sponsorships and funders to support RuralRISE.

-Rural communities have an amazing fabric of people and cultures from an array of backgrounds.
-This group will look at bringing together and highlighting the unique contributions of diverse communities in rural locations and the significant role they have played and can continue to play in the development of entrepreneurial opportunities.
-Collaboration and networking are essential.
+This group aims to bring together and highlight the unique contributions of diverse communities in rural locations and the significant role they play in the development of entrepreneurial opportunities.
 Activities will include but are not limited to:

-- Identify specific successful rural diversity and inclusive programs to use as models.
+- Identify specific successful rural DEI programs to use as models.

-- Ways, methods, and means to bring about more inclusive activities and programs to help drive entrepreneurial activities from historically under-served communities.
+- Distinguish ways, methods, and means to bring about more inclusive activities and programs to help drive entrepreneurial activities in historically under-served communities.

 - Highlight the regional and local flavors of unique and diverse rural communities.

-Education in rural communities are often the largest drivers of employment.
-In addition, as an institution educational systems can be some of the largest “mind-set” change agents, empowering youth to engage in entrepreneurial programs, events, and learning.
-This group will focus on the unique role that kindergarten through 12 grades can play in helping drive entrepreneurship in rural communities.
+Education in rural communities is often one of the largest drivers of employment.
+In addition, as an institution, educational systems can be some of the largest “mindset” change agents, empowering youth to engage in entrepreneurial programs, events, and learning.
+This group will focus on the unique role that grades kindergarten through 12 can play in helping drive entrepreneurship in rural communities.
 Activities will include but are not limited to:

 - How to drive entrepreneurial mindset within the K-12 programs.